-- (1) Calculation is ending market value less beginning market value, adjusting for distributions reinvested at prices obtained in the Company's distribution reinvestment plan for the respective distributions. - (2) Calculation is ending net asset value less beginning net asset value, adjusting for distributions reinvested at the Company's quarter-end net asset value for the respective distributions. - (3) Based on net asset values as the end of the indicated and preceding calendar quarter. - (4) The components of the distributions are presented on an income tax basis.
+- (1) Calculation is ending market value less beginning market value, adjusting for distributions reinvested at prices obtained in the Company's distribution reinvestment plan for the respective distributions. - (2) Calculation is ending net asset value less beginning net asset value, adjusting for distributions reinvested at the Company's quarter-end net asset value for the respective distributions. - (3) Based on net asset values as the end of the indicated and preceding calendar quarter for three-month periods, and net asset values as the end of the indicated and three preceding calendar quarters for nine-month periods. - (4) The components of the distributions are presented on an income tax basis.
 The determination of the tax attributes of the Company's distributions is made annually as of the end of its fiscal year based upon its ICTI for the full year and distributions paid for the full year.
 Therefore, a determination made on a quarterly basis may not be representative of the actual tax attributes of the Company's distributions for a full year.
-If the tax characteristics of the Company's distributions paid during 2017 were determined as of March 31, 2017, approximately \$0.08 per share would represent a return of capital. - (5) Annualized. - (6) Portfolio turnover rate is calculated using the lesser of year-to-date sales and principal payments or year-to-date purchases over the average of the invested assets at fair value.
+If the tax characteristics of the Company's distributions paid during 2017 were determined as of September 30, 2017, approximately \$0.27 per share would represent a return of capital. - (5) Annualized. - (6) Portfolio turnover rate is calculated using the lesser of period-to-date sales and principal payments or period-to-date purchases over the average of the invested assets at fair value. - (7) The issuance of common stock on a per share basis reflects the incremental net asset value change as a result of the Offering. - (8) Represents the impact of different share amounts used in calculating per share data as a result of calculating certain per share data based on weighted average shares outstanding during the period and certain per share data based on the shares outstanding as of a period end or transaction date.

-Note 11.
+Note 10.
 Distributions